robocube/rcl/README.md

 are provided; these evalutors combine the behavior of yield with the behavior of let and quote respectively:

-Yield-Quote (&lt-:) skips evaluation of the value on the right and makes it the right-hand value of a Yield expression in the result:
+Yield-Quote (&lt;-:) skips evaluation of the value on the right and makes it the right-hand value of a Yield expression in the result:

     eval {x:1 y:20 <-:$x + $y} -> {x:1 y:20 <-$x + $y}